 Now, I do have to mention that none of the new characters have been able to completely fill the gap that's been left behind by Nico.
 Ruby, though, is the cutest in the whole wide world and tries her absolute "Rubesty" to make up for it.
 Her efforts, however, were in vain.
-I still missed "Nico-Nico nii," but I guess "ganbaruby" is a good enough replacement.
+I still missed hearing the phrase "Nico-Nico nii," but oh well, I guess "ganbaruby" is a decent enough replacement.
 I, kind of, go a little crazy whenever Ruby says it.

 Notable are the outstanding visuals, a huge improvement over the original.
 The show is very colorful and the background sceneries are very pretty, especially the seaside ones.
 And yes, there's still the use of 3DCGI during live performances.
 However, in Sunshine, it's less distracting, more fluid, and should now be on a tolerable level, which makes it more enjoyable to watch.

 The sound is what you would expect from the Love Live series.
 The musical performances are outstanding and definetly worthy of praise.
 The hardships the girls went through, following their dreams, you can actually feel the emotions they put into their songs.
 Mirai Ticket, sung in the final episode, is especially a good example.
 The vocals are great and the voices of all Aqours girls fit well with each other, not to mention the regular voice acting is admirable, too.
 Have I already mentioned Ruby's angelic voice?
 Great background music, too, by the way.